jeffreysilver/slowcovid-lambdas/docs/README.md

 The core scaling principle is that we can process work for multiple phone numbers in parallel.
 But each component handles work for an individual phone number serially and in order.

  We've configured our streams to allow parallel processing of multiple phone numbers and serial processing within each phone number.
-The phone number is the partition key for the Dialog Context's command stream and event stream.
+The phone number is the partition key for the Dialog Command Stream and the Dialog Event Stream.
 We ensure serial processing within the SMS context by using the phone number as the message group ID for the SMS sending FIFO queue.

-**If there is a bottleneck in the dialog engine**, we can increase throughput by adding shards to the Kinesis stream for dialog commands.
+**If there is a bottleneck in the dialog engine**, we can increase throughput by adding shards to the Dialog Command Stream.
 That increase the amount of processing that we can do in parallel.

 **If there is a bottleneck in SMS sending**, we can increase the number of queue processors for the SMS sending queue.
 See [the SMS Context](sms.md) for more information.